hackebrot/labels/README.md

 ## Community

-Are you interested in contributing to the **labels** CLI app, or helping us improve our documentation, or have ideas for how to improve the project?

-Read our [contributing guide][contributing] and check out the [good first issue][first] label for tasks, that are good candidates for your first contribution to **labels**.
+Please check out the [good first issue][good first issue] label for tasks, that are good candidates for your first contribution to **labels**.
 Your contributions are greatly appreciated!
-Every little bit helps, and credit will always be given!
+Every little bit helps, and credit will always be given! 👍

 Please note that **labels** is released with a [Contributor Code of Conduct][code of conduct].
 By participating in this project you agree to abide by its terms.

 ## License